balancer/docs/docs/reference/contracts/rate-providers.md

 ### RateProvider being used in a MetaStablePool swap

-## RateProviders being used to collect yieldFees.
+## RateProviders being used to collect yieldFees for WeightedPools

 Rate providers play a crucial role in determining whether yield fees are charged during pool join or exit.
 The primary factor used for this determination is the comparison of the `_athRateProduct` private variable with a dynamically calculated `rateProduct` on every pool join or exit.
 Here's an example illustrating what the `rateProduct` represents: